 Traditionally selling first made getting a mortgage much easier, but it also meant you needed to find a temporary place to live.
 Buying first meant moving will be easier, but it also skews your debt-to-income ratio, making it harder to qualify for a new mortgage—not to mention the difficulty of juggling two monthly house payments for a period of time.
 Today there are mortgage options for managing buying and selling at the same time.
 There are also iBuyer programs where they will pay you cash for your home (below market value) and you can walk away.
 Every situation is different.
 Everyone’s risk tolerance is different.
 Everyone’s financial situation is different.
 And the market changes fast.
 Having someone on your side helping you navigate the best option, will relieve a lot of stress!
 Let’s meet to review those options.

 If your finances allow, sometimes renting out your current home and then buying another could be a great way to grow your nest egg.
 There are major property tax considerations in Texas doing that, so some care and diligent number crunching should be done.
 We can help with that too!

 The keys to success when selling your home and buying another, are Planning and Flexibility.
 A concurrent closing is possible, but should only be handled by experienced professionals.
 Have a Plan A, a Plan B and a Plan C. Gather all the information you need to make good decisions before you jump into anything contractual.

-Often, moving up to a New Construction home is the easiest option because it gives you more time to sell your current home depending on the stage of construction.
-Many builders will also be more flexible on a contingent contract.
+Often, moving up to a New Construction home is the easiest option because it gives you more time to sell your current home depending on the stage of construction, but new construction is very tough right now and expensive!
 Negotiation and proper contract preparation is key.